MOTOCROSS: AS IT IS, WAS AND EVERMORE SHALL BE

 I should mention that when my mother told my father that I was going to quit surfing and take up the sport of motocross, he said, “That’s not a sport!”

 From that moment on, I dedicated my life to motocross.
 It should be noted that my level of dedication is a little different from the average Joes.
 I didn’t drop out of school and hit the AMA National circuit (which by the way hadn’t been formed yet).
 I’d seen too many surfers take that route in search of the perfect wave—only to end up so poor that all they ever got to see was the wind-blown chop at their local break.
 Nope.
-I went to college far from any beach (the University of Texas and North Texas State University).
+I went to college far from any beach (the University of Texas and later North Texas State University).
 Going to school in Texas put me in the center of a thriving motocross community.
 I worked on my Bachelors, Masters and Ph.D. between races at Pecan Valley, Strawberry Hill, Mosier Valley, Paradise Valley, Lockhart (Rockhart!), Rabbit Run, Rio Bravo and Lake Whitney.

 For people who took up racing in the ‘80s, ‘90s or, God forbid, the ‘00s, it’s hard to imagine how self reliant a motocrosser had to be in the ‘70s.
 It was a tough world—made tougher by the newness of the sport.
 Here are some examples: